FlipsideCrypto/fsc-evm/doc_descriptions/general/complete_general.md

 {% docs evm_inserted_timestamp %}

-The utc timestamp at which the row was inserted into the table.
+The UTC timestamp at which the row was inserted into the table.

 {% enddocs %}

 {% docs evm_modified_timestamp %}

-The utc timestamp at which the row was last modified.
+The UTC timestamp at which the row was last modified.

 {% enddocs %}

 {% docs evm_precise_amount_unadjusted %}